NoWorries/toolkit-hugo-ssg/content/temp/run-website-discover-session.md

 ---
-title: How to run a website discovery session
+categories:
+- Content
 date: 2023-09-01
-description:
+description: Learn who needs to be involved in a website discovery session, how long they should be, plus an agenda for running your own discovery session.
 link: https://gathercontent.com/blog/run-website-discovery-session
 pricing:
 tags:
 - Research
 - Content strategy
-categories:
-- Content
+title: How to run a website discovery session
 ---